ad1tya-dewangan/odin-recipes/README.md

 This is my first webpage about food recipes.
-I build this website using all my html knowledge anout text,images and links.
+I build this website using all my html knowledge about text,images and links.